MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netconfigurationassignbinary.md

 ----------

 *Configuration* \[in\]
+Handle to the NETCONFIGURATION object that represents an opened registry key.

 *ValueName* \[in\]
+A pointer to a **UNICODE_STRING** structure that contains a value name.

 *Buffer* \[in\]
+A pointer to a buffer that contains driver-supplied data.

 *BufferLength* \[in\]
+The length, in bytes, of the buffer that *Buffer* points to.

 Return value
 ------------

-(NTSTATUS) The method returns STATUS\_SUCCESS if the operation succeeds.
+The method returns STATUS\_SUCCESS if the operation succeeds.
 Otherwise, this method may return an appropriate NTSTATUS error code.

+Remarks
+---
+The client driver obtains a handle to a NETCONFIGURATION object by calling  [**NetAdapterOpenConfiguration**](netadapteropenconfiguration.md) or [**NetConfigurationOpenSubConfiguration**](netadapteropensubconfiguration.md).

 Requirements
 ------------